ACDF Surgery Overview

 - Nerve root damage

-- Damage to the spinal cord (extremely rare with the advent of neuromonitoring)
+- Damage to the spinal cord (this risk is extremely rare due to the advent of neuromonitoring)

-The rate of occurrence of potential risks and complications is highly variable and dependent mainly on a combination of:
+The rate of occurrence of potential risks and complications is highly variable.
+They are dependent mainly on a combination of;

-- The results of the individual surgeon with ACDF surgery (meaning that the frequency of complications varies between surgeons), and;
+- The results of the individual surgeon with ACDF surgery.
+It means that the frequency of complications varies surgeon to surgeon.

-I pride myself in having an extremely low complication rate, far below the published norms.
-I attribute this to having greater than ten years of experience, constantly staying up to date with the spine surgical literature, and due to the fellowship training I received at the Mayo Clinic in Rochester, Minnesota.
+Spine Physicians Institute prides itself in having an extremely low complication rate.
+It is far below the published norms.
+We attribute this to having greater than ten years of experience, constantly staying up to date with the spine surgical literature, and due to the excellent fellowship training our physicians have received.

 Time Away from Work

 When you awaken after surgery, you will receive pain medication and your nurses will closely monitor you.
 You will slowly resume a normal diet and start physical therapy immediately after surgery.
-You will remain overnight at the hospital.
-Usually, the next day you will be discharged home.
+You must remain overnight at the hospital for monitoring.
+You will be discharged the next day.
 On discharge, you will be given a detail set of discharge instructions and prescription pain medications.

-For patients with risk factors, such as a history of smoking, or who are undergoing a multi-level fusion, often at times, I will prescribe a cervical bone stimulator to promote bone healing.
-In these cases, you will be contacted at home post-operatively by the representative for the bone stimulator company who will make arrangements to get you this unit for your use.
+For patients with risk factors, such as a history of smoking, or who are undergoing a multi-level fusion, our physicians will prescribe a cervical bone stimulator to promote bone healing.
+In these cases, you will be contacted at home post-operatively by the representative of Spine Physicians Institute for the bone stimulator company who will make arrangements to get you this unit for your use.

 The support stockings you are given in the hospital should be utilized for the first six weeks after surgery.
 These reduce the risk of blood clots after surgery.

-Successful ACDF surgery not only is the result of the procedure, but also very importantly is the result of aftercare and rehabilitation.
+Successful ACDF surgery is not only the result of the procedure, but also the aftercare and rehabilitation.
 The initial rehab program is simply composed of performing routine day to day activities while observing your post-operative restrictions.
-I encourage patients to participate in a daily walking program, progressing at their level of comfort.
-I do not start formal physical therapy until the three month post-operative visit, if warranted.
+We encourage patients to participate in a daily walking program, progressing at their level of comfort.
+We do not start formal physical therapy until the three-month post-operative visit, if warranted.